Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Related Work

-While many 3D semantic segmentation methods exist for autonomous driving scenarios, only a few geometry-based algorithms have been proposed to provide 2D lidar segmentation for partial feature objects.
-Pfister et al.~\cite{pfister2003weighted} propose a weighted line-fitting algorithm to extract line objects from 2D lidar scans.
-Bellotto et al.~\cite{bellotto2008multisensor} propose a laser-based leg detection algorithm based on the recognition of typical leg patterns to extract human objects from 2D lidar scans.
-In addition, Thuy et al.~\cite{thuy2009non} present a lidar-based vehicle detection algorithm that assumes that beams reflected from the same object have similar distances to extract vehicle objects from 2D lidar data.
-Following this line of thought, Rubio et al.~\cite{rubio2013connected} propose a 2D lidar range data segmentation algorithm based on the single-pass version of the Connected Components algorithm to provide coarse-grained segmentation.
-However, these geometry-based 2D lidar segmentation algorithms only provide coarse-grained segmentation of single or multiple specific objects such as lines, people, and vehicles, but cannot provide fine-grained segmentation for each 2D lidar point.
+Numerous 3D lidar semantic segmentation methods have been developed for autonomous driving scenarios~\citep{yan2024benchmarking}.
+These approaches can be broadly categorized into three groups: point-based segmentation~\citep{qi2017pointnet, qi2017pointnet++, wu2019pointconv}, projection-based segmentation~\citep{wu2019squeezesegv2, xu2020squeezesegv3, milioto2019rangenet++}, and voxel-based segmentation~\citep{graham20183d, han2020occuseg, zhu2021cylindrical, zhang2020polarnet}.
+In contrast, only a limited number of geometry-based algorithms have been proposed for 2D lidar segmentation of specific objects.
+For instance, \citet{pfister2003weighted} developed a weighted line-fitting algorithm to extract linear features from 2D lidar scans, while \citet{bellotto2008multisensor} introduced a laser-based leg detection method that identifies human patterns.
+Similarly, \citet{thuy2009non} presented a vehicle detection algorithm based on distance similarity of reflected beams.
+Building on this work, \citet{rubio2013connected} proposed a 2D lidar segmentation approach using a Connected Components algorithm to provide coarse-grained segmentation.
+However, these geometry-based methods are limited to coarse-grained segmentation of specific object types (e.g., lines, people, vehicles) and cannot provide fine-grained, point-level semantic segmentation.